 Generally, most golf mats range between 2 square feet (1’ x 2’) and 25 square feet (5’ x 5’).

-The bigger the golf mat is, the more playing area you will have.
-It is also worth noting that if the golf mat is too small, you won’t have any place to stand on, so you might need another surface with a similar level to stand with comfort.
+It is worth noting that if the golf hitting mat is too small, you won’t have any place to stand on, so you might need another surface with a similar level to stand with comfort.
 This is the case with many portable golf mats.

 Obviously, the bigger the golf mat is, the more space it will take in your house.
-If you have a designated area to put your golf mat on and leave it there, it might not be a major problem.
+If you have a designated area to put your golf hitting mat on and leave it there, it might not be a major problem.

-Yet, if you need to store the golf mat after each use, it is worth considering that it will need extra storage space and be heavier to move around.
-Most golf mats with a regular material (again, more on material types further below) will weigh around 2 lbs per sq ft.
+Yet, if you need to store the golf hitting mat after each use, it is worth considering that it will need extra storage space and be heavier to move around.

 Materials